 Sometimes kids feel like it's their own fault, that if they looked or acted differently it wouldn't be happening.
 Sometimes they're scared that if the bully finds out that they told, it will get worse.
 Others are worried that their parents won't believe them or do anything about it.
 Or kids worry that their parents will urge them to fight back when they're scared to.

 Praise your child for doing the right thing by talking to you about it.
 Remind your child that they're not alone — a lot of people get bullied at some point.
 Explain that it's the bully who is behaving badly — not your child.
-Reassure your child that you will figure out what to do about it together.
+Reassure them that you will figure out what to do about it together.

 In surveys, most kids and teens say that bullying happens at school.
 Let someone at school (the principal, school nurse, or a counselor or teacher) know about the situation.
 Often they can watch and take steps to prevent further problems.